 1. Read my pdf article here.

-2. Download and install the zip file containing Aircraft Scatter Sharp.
-Just double-click setup.exe to start the installation.
-The program has been tested and works with Windows XP 32 bit, both the 32 and 64 bit versions of Windows 7, and Windows 8.1.
-It has not been tested with other operating systems.
+2. Download and install using the file Aircraft Scatter Sharp.
+Just double-click on the .exe file to start the installation.
+The program has been tested and works with both the 32 and 64 bit versions of Windows 7, and Windows 8.1 and Windows 10.
+It has not been tested with other operating systems and will NOT work with Windows XP or older versions of the Windows operating system.
 More information on the program is here

 3. Get WSJT